The mysterious Flying Dutchman has been spotted at sea since the late 1700s. However, there's more science than ghosts at work.

 The legend doesn’t stop with the musical story nor the Coleridge poem.

 In 1939, residents of Cape Town, South Africa, claimed to see a vessel under full sail before it suddenly disappeared.
 During World War II, a German submarine crew supposedly saw a ghost ship in the Suez Canal.
-British writer Nicholas Monsarrat also spotted something akin to the Flying Dutchman during his time with the Royal Navy in WWII.
+British writer Nicholas Monsarrat also spotted something akin to the Flying Dutchman during his time with the Royal Navy in World War II.

 All of these sightings have a possible scientific explanation called fata morgana.
 This phenomenon occurs when light refracts and bend through different temperatures of air.